MobleyLab/drug-computing/uci-pharmsci/syllabus.md

 6. Advanced visualization – movie-making in PyMol
 7. Making and testing an empirical model for physical property (solubility) prediction

-Really, these should typically be completed in one of two sequences: (a) 1, 2, 3, 4 and (choose one of the remaining), or (b) 1, 4, 5, 6, 7.
-At the very least, you do not want to jump to assignments 5 or 7 without having done assignment 4, nor do you want to jump to assignment 3 without having done assignment 2.
+Really, these should typically be completed in consecutive order, though skips are allowed.
+At the very least, you do not want to jump to the docking/scoring assignment or the physical property assignment without having done 3D structure generation and shape overlays, nor do you want to do the Monte Carlo assignment without having done the molecular dynamics assignment.

 ## Final